- Diseases, Disorders & Conditions

-Suffering From Back Pain? - What's Causing The Back Aches?
+Suffering From Severe Back Pain? - Find Out What's Causing Them

 So many books, Ebooks, medical journals and medical bulletins have been written about back pain but it seems like nobody, up to this very day, has found a cure to end this suffering once and for all.

 The skeletal muscles, bones, joints and nerves of our back and other parts of our spine are the usual places where much of the back pain in this world originates.
 The pain coming from the muscles could be caused by a pulled muscle, muscle spasms and the lack of muscle balance.

 Other sources of back pain are the synovial joints located in the spine, infection, cancer, inflammation, trauma, lumbar spinal stenosis, degenerative disc disease and osteoarthritis or degenerative joint disease.

 Back pain can be classified into 4 types based on its location in the body.
 It can be felt in

 - the middle back area (middle back pain),